RomainFillon/subsystem/README.md

-**Replication package for Fillon & Guivarch, "The need for regulation of climate subsystems"** Details for replication are in replication_package.pdf
+**Replication package for Fillon & Guivarch, "Valuing climate subsystems: an application to the Amazon rainforest"**
+Details for replication are in replication_package.pdf

 **Data**